top of page

 • Financial (if needed):

-• University U: $20 per participant for one average- sized group
+• University U: $20 per youth registered for one average- sized group

 • Adult Chaperones and Focus Assistant teen leaders will help guide group behavior and help with logistics during the event